alekmann/alekmann/README.md

-### Dette jobber jeg med for tiden 👋
+## About me 👋

-- 🔭 I’m currently working at Telenor Norge
+- 🔭 I’m currently working as an RPA developer at Telenor Norge
 - 🎓 Bachelor's degree in computer science from Norwegian University of Science and Technology.

 ## 👨‍💻 Tech Stack